chenkelmann/actuarius/README.md

 Actuarius tries to stay as close to the original Markdown syntax definition as possible.
 There were however some quirks in the original Markdown I did not like.
 I wrote Actuarius as a Markdown processor for my homebrew blog engine, so I took the liberty to diverge slightly from the way the original Markdown works.
 The details are explained [in the respective article in the Actuarius Wiki](https://github.com/chenkelmann/actuarius/wiki/Differences-Between-Actuarius-And-Standard-Markdown)

 ##Maven##
-The group id is `eu.henkelmann.actuarius`, the artifact id is `actuarius_[scala-version]`, e.g.`actuarius_2.9.2`.
-The current stable version is 0.2.3.
-The current development version is 0.2.4-SNAPSHOT and is currently not available from public repositories.
+The group id is `eu.henkelmann`, the artifact id is `actuarius_[scala-version]`, e.g.`actuarius_2.9.2`.
+The current stable version is 0.2.4.
+The current development version is 0.2.5-SNAPSHOT.
-The repository url is http://maven.henkelmann.eu
+Actuarius is available from the [Sonatype OSS repository](https://oss.sonatype.org), so you should not have to add any repository definitions.

 Starting with version 0.2.4 there are builds for Scala 2.9.2, 2.9.1-1, 2.9.1, 2.9.0-1, 2.9.0, 2.8.1, 2.8.2
 (How I hate Scala's binary incompatibilities…)

 ##sbt##
-For sbt, define the repo like so:

-    resolvers += "Christophs Maven Repo" at "http://maven.henkelmann.eu/"

 To add the lib to your project, add the following to your `.sbt` file:

-    libraryDependencies += "eu.henkelmann.actuarius" % "actuarius" % "0.2.3"
+    libraryDependencies += "eu.henkelmann.actuarius" % "actuarius" % "0.2.4"

 Currently, Actuarius itself is built using sbt 0.11.x